 The Institution of Engineering and Technology (IET) has stated that hacking attacks have become one of the most pressing issues for both self-driving and driverless cars.
-Automotive companies spend tremendous sums of money on development of partially and fully autonomous vehicles, and in light of this investment it is imperative that computer systems become more reliable and secure.
+Automotive companies spend tremendous sums of money on the development of partially and fully autonomous vehicles, and in light of this investment, computer systems must become more reliable and secure.

 It is obvious that until car computer systems can resist any kind of hacking attacks, self-driving cars cannot be called safe.
 Archer has experience successfully cooperating with Renault and Volvo to build technical solutions for car security.
 Archer Software is a proven international outsourcing expert in the fields of virtual security and business software development.
 For more information, contact us at email@example.com.